 - Pain Point #2: Documenting an encounter during a patient visit

 Use Case: You are in an exam room with a patient, Mrs. Doe.
 You have just completed her exam.
 She is sitting in front of you anxiously waiting for your sage advice concerning her condition.
 You are formulating her Care Plan in your head.
 You are trying to remember her exact words describing her Chief Complaint.
 You turn to your computer to document the visit before you lose your thoughts.
 You have carefully turned the screen away from her to not reveal the details you are entering.
 You are silent as you type.
 Documenting the encounter stands firmly between you and Mrs. Doe.
 She waits while you hunt and peck filling out a template.

 It is during this exact moment that you have lost something incredibly important.
 You might not even realize it.
 Yes, you have lost communication with Mrs. Doe.
-But more importantly, you have lost eye contact with her during a stressful moment.
+But more importantly, you have lost eye contact with her during her stressful moment.
 Doctors underestimate the importance of eye contact with the patient.
 Mrs. Doe is too polite to interrupt you, but she surely feels a pain point.